Medical Devices

 Several steps are required in the development of a medical device from the concept phase to full-scale production.
 The actual number of steps may vary according to the novelty and complexity of the finished product.
 However, the development process is nearly always multidisciplinary, and includes checkpoints for testing and validating the new device and its component materials aside from functionality and performance testing.
-There are three areas of biomedical laboratory investigation that are of key importance in the development process: Chemistry, Microbiology, and Toxicology.
+There are three areas of biomedical laboratory investigation that are of key importance in the development process: Toxicology, Genetic Toxicology, Microbiology, and Chemistry.
+From a regulatory perspective, Phase I, Phase III, and Phase IV are covered by Good Manufacturing Practice Regulations (GMP) while the Biological Evaluation of Medical Device (or biocompatibility studies) are covered by the ISO 10993 regulations and run to the GLP standard.

 |